 If both commands succeeded, Valkey is set up properly.

-To inspect compressed session data and the page cache, the RESP.app supports automatic decompression of Commerce 2 session and page cache and displays PHP session data in a human-readable format.
+To inspect compressed session data and page cache, use the RESP.app tool.
+It supports automatic decompression of Commerce 2 session and page cache data and displays PHP session data in a human-readable format.

 recommendation-more-help